 - Life Insurance Review.
 We can provide guidance on the amount of life insurance (if any) you should have, and help you objectively assess the quality of the insurance products you own.
 It's important to understand the true costs and benefits of different kinds of life insurance and to have the right levels of life insurance in place.

 - Disability Income Insurance.
 People often do not understand what their coverage is, how it works, or how to go about deciding if supplemental coverage is warranted.

 - Long-term Care Insurance.
 Long-term care costs are among the biggest threats to retirement assets.
 As with all insurance products, it is necessary to take a clear-eyed view of costs and benefits—and ultimately, to have the right coverage for your situation.

 - Wealth Transfer.
-This includes working with your attorney to create an estate plan, and managing assets in order to best realize the goals defined by the client.
+This includes working with your attorney to create an estate plan, and managing assets to best realize the goals defined by the client.

 - Tax Management.
 Specific tax advice is not provided, but investment strategies, trades, and advice related to managing or reducing tax liability can make a significant difference over time.

 - Job Transition.
 Making a job transition can raise a lot of questions, such as what to do with your old retirement plan, or how to evaluate new benefits.
 It could be beneficial to take control of your assets.

 - Retirement Income Planning.
 An approach that integrates investments, pensions, social security, and other sources of income to help set expectations and rationalize retirement asset draw-down strategies.

 - Comprehensive Financial Planning.
 After an initial consultation, we might decide that a comprehensive financial plan is necessary.
 This would include an analysis of your net worth, cash flow, income tax situation, insurance needs (life, disability, long-term care), education funding, and estate planning.
 Other topics are included as necessary.